 How Do Asthma Medicines Work?

-People with asthma have what is called a chronic (long-lasting) problem with their airways.
-Everyday stuff, like animal dander or cigarette smoke, can trigger a flare-up.
-A flare-up makes it hard to breathe because the airways can get swollen and clogged with mucus.
-The muscles around the airways can tighten up, too.
-Less air is able to get in and out of the lungs.
+People with asthma have trouble breathing.
+Everyday stuff, like animal dander or cigarette smoke, can make it worse and trigger a flare-up.
+A flare-up makes it hard for air to get in and out of the lungs.
+Airways fill with mucus and the muscles around the airways can tighten up too.

 Luckily, medicine can help.
-The two different types of medicines used to treat asthma are quick-relief and long-term control medicines:
+The two different types of medicines used to treat asthma are long-term control medicines and quick-relief medicines.

-This kind of medicine decreases overall airway swelling and mucus.
-Long-term control medicines work over a long period of time to help heal the airways and prevent asthma symptoms.
+Long-term control medicine decreases overall airway swelling and mucus.
+This medicine works over a long period of time to help heal the airways and prevent asthma symptoms.
 For that reason, they're sometimes also called "controller" or "maintenance" medicines.
 They may be inhaled or taken as a pill or liquid.

-Long-term control medicines are particularly important to take regularly, even if you're feeling fine.
+Long-term control medicines should be taken regularly, even if you're feeling fine.
 Taken properly, they'll decrease the number of flare-ups you have.

 The most common long-term control medicines are called inhaled corticosteroids (pronounced: kor-tih-ko-STAIR-oyds).
-Although they have "steroid" in the name, they are not the same thing as performance-enhancing steroids used by athletes — they only work in your lungs.
+Although they have "steroid" in the name, they are not the same thing as performance-enhancing steroids — they work only in your lungs.
 Corticosteroids are a safe and proven treatment for asthma.

-But quick-relief medicines wear off quickly after you take them.
+But quick-relief medicines wear off quickly.
 And they don't do anything to help prevent a flare-up from happening in the first place.
 That's where long-term control medicine comes in.
-Unlike quick-relief medicine, you might not notice long-term control medicine doing anything.
-But the medicine is working behind the scenes to keep you from getting asthma flare-ups.
+You might not notice long-term control medicine doing anything, but it's working behind the scenes to keep you from getting asthma flare-ups.

 As the name suggests, long-term control medicine is important for controlling asthma on a regular basis.
-If your doctor thinks you're needing rescue medicine too often, he or she doctor might also prescribe long-term control medicine.
+If your doctor thinks you're needing quick-relief medicine too often, he or she might also prescribe long-term control medicine.

 Some people with mild asthma use only quick-relief medicines.
 Most people who have more severe asthma have to take long-term control medicine every day, as well as use quick-relief medicine when they have asthma symptoms.
 Your doctor will decide what type of medicine you need and how often you need to take it.